nixworks/public/news/2008/11/20/piracy-in-somalia-the-russian-navy-announces-that-it-will-deploy-more-warships-in-the-gulf-of-aden-to-curb-piracy.md

 ### [2008-11-20](/news/2008/11/20/index.md)

-#  Piracy in Somalia:.
-The Russian Navy announces that it will deploy more warships in the Gulf of Aden to curb piracy.
+#  Piracy in Somalia:: The Russian Navy announces that it will deploy more warships in the Gulf of Aden to curb piracy.